-(a) Financing of the investment in the joint venture Roosevelt HoldCo, LLC ("MiRose")
+(b) Financing of the investment in the joint venture Roosevelt HoldCo, LLC ("MiRose")

 On February 29, 2024, Boralex concluded the financing of its 50% investment in the MiRose joint venture in the United States.
-The \$37 million (US\$27 million) financing includes a term loan of \$25 million (US\$18 million) and letters of credit facilities of \$12 million (US\$9 million).
-The term loan bears interest at a variable rate based on the SOFR, adjusted by a margin and is renewable in 2029.
-It will be amortized over a period of 10 years and repayments will be on a semi-annual basis.
+The \$37 million (US\$27 million) financing includes a term loan of \$25 million (US\$18 million) and letter of credit facilities of \$12 million (US\$9 million).
+The term loan bears interest at a variable rate based on SOFR, adjusted by a margin and renewable in 2029, and will be amortized over a period of 10 years with semi-annual repayments.
 In order to reduce exposure to interest rate fluctuations, an interest rate swap was concluded to cover 100% of the term loan.